ekzhang/sshx/README.md

 curl -sSf https://sshx.io/get | sh
 ```

-Supports Linux and MacOS, on both x86_64 and arm64 architectures.
-The
+Supports Linux and MacOS on x86_64 and ARM64 architectures, as well as embedded
-precompiled Linux binaries are statically linked.
+ARMv6 and ARMv7-A systems.
+The precompiled Linux binaries are statically linked.

 If you just want to try it out without installing, use: